-Study helps deconstruct estrogen's role in memorySeptember 18th, 2013 in Neuroscience /
+Study helps deconstruct estrogen's role in memorySeptember 18, 2013 in Medicine & Health / Neuroscience

 The loss of estrogens at menopause increases a woman's risk of dementia and Alzheimer's disease, yet hormone replacement therapy can cause harmful side effects.